exela/secret-sauce/liferay-cloud-reset/README.md

 ## `LR_HARD_RESET` - Drops all data (Doclib, Indices, and Database)
-1. In your environment, add a new environment variable `LR_HARD_RESET` and set it to `true`
+1. In your Cloud Console environment, add a new environment variable `LR_HARD_RESET` and set it to `true`.

-2. Place the script, `support-lr-reset.sh`, within the `liferay/configs/common/scripts` folder:
+2. Place the script, `support-lr-reset.sh`, within the `liferay/configs/common/scripts` folder.
+**NOTE:** There is currently an issue where `common` does not deploy to ALL environments.
+To workaround this, use a custom folder for your environment instead: `liferay/configs/achau/scripts`

 3. Run a `chmod +x support-lr-reset.sh` on the script to ensure it is executable!